aliceco01/user-buy-list/README.md

 - No Docker layer caching (builds are slower but simpler)
 - Requires branch protection rules in production to prevent unauthorized commits

+## Production / real-life Considerations

+This demo makes tradeoffs for simplicity.
+Some of the trade-offs and how this system should behave in non-demo envs.

 ## Security Considerations